Orbit cube

 Quality

-Unit and integration tests verify bounds, closed geometry, clockwise rotation, center stability, and repeated rotations.
+Unit and integration tests verify bounds, cube edge geometry, clockwise rotation, center stability, and repeated rotations.

 Node tests instantiate the compiled WASM module, validate exports, rotate the runtime buffer, and confirm negative zero is hidden.